 No Holes in the Dike: Securing Older Systems to Protect the Enterprise

-Posted on December 17, 2013 by David Levine Guest Blogger
+Posted on December 17, 2013 by David Levine Guest Blogger (view posts by author)

 I was asked recently to provide some commentary on the risks that systems going end of life pose relative to security and patching.
 While much attention has been paid to deploying next generation security devices and protecting information on mobile systems, securing older systems is sometimes not adequately planned for nor potential impact anticipated.